Creole seasoning recipe

 Red chili powder is just a grinding of red chili to make a powder out of it

-Can I make this creole seasoning without salt?
+Can I make it without salt?

 Yes, you can absolutely make this creole seasoning recipe without salt.
 Its much better this way, because you can add salt to the food that will be using the creole seasoning